loloof64/flutter_open_save_file_dialogs/README.md

 Call the async method `saveFileDialog`, where you pass a String for the new file content, and you can pass a String for the named parameter `startingFileName` if you want.

+Throws an exception if the content could not be saved.

 You get the saved file name as a String(you could get another name if the selected name is already taken by another file and you don't select it for rewriting), or null if no file was selected.

 ```dart